unrealwork/atsd-use-cases/chart-of-the-day/unemployment/README.md

 To create your own chart using the existing data, open an empty **Trends** [instance](https://trends.axibase.com/).

-For questions, technical support, or to suggest a dataset that you would like to see visualized, visit our repository and [raise an issue](https://github.com/axibase/atsd-use-cases/issues).
+For questions, technical support, or to suggest a dataset that you would like to see visualized, visit the Axibase GitHub repository and [raise an issue](https://github.com/axibase/atsd-use-cases/issues).

 Source data used for this article is linked here: